jetbotml/2021SummerLibrary/01_Make_a_Curcuit/README.md

   1. https://www.makerspaces.com/basic-electronics/
   2. https://learn.sparkfun.com/tutorials/what-is-a-circuit/all

+## Make a Circut using an electrical circuit experiment Kit

 ## Create Your First Circuit
 To create our first circuit, we will be using an LED, a coin battery.